Po Lam: Transport

 Po Lam Road North and Po Hong Road are two major roadways in the neighbourhood, with most of the developments sandwiched between them.
 Po Lam Road North is the extension of Po Lam Road, where the area of Po Lam got its name.
 Po Lam Road opened in 1956 to connect the Haven of Hope Tuberculosis Sanatorium (now Haven of Hope Hospital) to Tiu Keng Leng and Ma Yau Tong.
 During the Tseung Kwan O New Town development, Po Lam Road was extended eastward, into the new town, and westward, to Sau Mau Ping.
 The extension within the new town, which starts from Mau Wu Tsai Village and leads into Po Lam, was named Po Lam Road North.
 The other extension was still called Po Lam Road.
 The old section from Tiu Keng Leng to Ma Yau Tong was renamed to Po Lam Road South.

-Public transportation in Po Lam is served by the MTRC, Kowloon Motor Bus (KMB), New World First Bus (NWFB) and Citybus.
-As with most areas in the New Territories and Kowloon, NWFB only operates routes to Hong Kong Island (cross-harbour routes), and Citybus only routes to the Hong Kong International Airport or Tung Chung.
-Citybus also operates a few cross-harbour routes to Central.
+Public transportation in Po Lam is served by the MTRC, Kowloon Motor Bus (KMB) (NWFB) and Citybus.
+Citybus operates cross-harbour routes to Central (690) and Siu Sai Wan (694).
+Citybus also operates routes to Hong Kong International Airport Tung Chung, and Shatin.
 KMB runs routes to Mei Foo, Tsim Sha Tsui East, Mong Kok and Tsuen Wan, among others.
 The MTRC only runs Tseung Kwan O line, on which Po Lam MTR station is the only rail and subway station in the neighbourhood.
 In the Railway Development Strategy 2014, the government proposed the East Kowloon line will connect Po Lam station to Diamond Hill station.
 It is expected to open in 2025.